Portrait Photography

 10. Choose a Background

-The 10th tip is to choose a background that is suitable for your black and white portrait.
+The 10th tip is to choose a background that is suitable for your black-and-white portrait.

 This tip also aligns with choosing a composition that is not cluttered.